 When Should You Get Help for Neck Lumps?

-It is hard to ignore neck lumps and it is often a good idea not to, so although there is no need to jump to panic, visiting your GP or neck lump specialist is a great first step to knowing the causes and treatment for your condition.
+It is hard to ignore neck lumps, and it is often a good idea not to, so although there is no need to jump to panic, visiting your GP or neck lump specialist is a great first step to knowing the cause and treatment for your neck lump.

 However, if you are putting off seeing a specialist and are experiencing any of the following symptoms since noticing the meck lump, it is important to seek medical attention immediately:

 - Unexplained ear pain on one side

 - A non-healing mouth sore or ulcer

 - Weight loss

 - Persistent croaky or lost voice